NeoZorK/neozork-hld-prediction/README.md

 `mql5_feed/`: Directory for CSV files exported from MQL5/MT5 platforms.
 `notebooks/`: Contains Jupyter notebooks used for exploratory data analysis (EDA) and experimental workflows.
+`scripts/`: Contains utility scripts for data processing and analysis.
+`data_processing/`: Scripts for data cleaning and preprocessing.
+`log_analysis/`: Scripts for analyzing log files and generating reports.
+`debug_scripts/`: Scripts for debugging and testing various components.

 `src/`: Main source code directory for the project.
 `cli/`: Command-line interface scripts.
 `cli.py`: Primary script for running CLI commands.

 `calculation/`: Modules for performing calculations and computations.
 `data/`: Modules for data loading, cleaning, and preprocessing.
 `feature_engineering.py`: Script for creating and transforming features for analysis or modeling.
 `init.py`: Initializes the src directory as a Python package.

 `tests/`: Directory for unit tests to ensure code reliability.